Central Park, Louisville: History

-In 2004 the park celebrated its centennial.
+In 2004, the park celebrated its centennial.
 Over the last ten years, due to the financial contributions of the Old Louisville Neighborhood Council, neighborhood associations, and several neighborhood philanthropists, the old women and children's shelter has been restored.
-The concrete block and stucco were removed, new windows overlooking the park installed, and the yellow pine ceiling returned to its original splendor.
-The park is now fast becoming an entertainment destination.
-Besides the popular Shakespeare festival, the park hosts the Old Louisville LIVE concert series, Jazz in Central Park, and an annual Halloween event called Victorian Tales of Terror.
+The park now hosts the Old Louisville LIVE concert series, Jazz in Central Park, and an annual Halloween event called Victorian Tales of Terror.

 Facilities

-Besides the C. Douglass Ramey Amphitheater where the Kentucky Shakespeare Festival is held, the park includes the Old Louisville Visitors Center, a visitors center used to educate visitors from out of town as well as being a community meeting space.
-There is also the operations center for the Fourth Division of the Louisville Metro Police Department.
-The park also includes tennis courts and a sprayground.
+Besides the C. Douglass Ramey Amphitheater, where the Kentucky Shakespeare Festival is held, the park also includes the Historic Old Louisville Visitors Center and the Fourth Precinct station of the Louisville Metro Police Department.
+The park also includes tennis courts, a playground, and a sprayground.